Doctors Note Logo

 • Even if you feel well otherwise

-If you're uncertain about what might be causing your symptoms, you can use a free blood in stool symptom checker to help identify possible conditions and determine whether you should seek immediate care or schedule a routine appointment.
-While a symptom checker does not replace professional medical advice, it can help you take the right next step with confidence.
+If you're uncertain about what might be causing your symptoms, Ubie's free AI-powered blood in stool symptom checker can help you understand possible causes and guide you on whether to seek immediate care or schedule a routine appointment with your doctor.

 How Doctors Evaluate Blood in Stool